CrzMedata/portfolio/README.md

-## Passionate transition from clinician to epidemiologist and data scientist, specializing in healthcare data...
+**Transitioned from clinical practice to roles in epidemiology and data science, leveraging extensive research experience and a deep-seated passion for healthcare data analysis.
+Authored multiple publications in peer-reviewed journals...**
 San Diego, CA
 858.353.4025
 rongliu606@gmail.com